pkpkpk/fress/readme.md

 2. define a *write-handler*, a `fn<writer, object>`
   + use `(fress/write-tag writer tag field-count)`
   + call `fress/write-object` on each component of your type
-    + each field itself can be a custom type with its own tag + fields
 3. create a writer and pass a `:handler` map of `{type writeHandler}`
   - [`:handlers` passed to JVM writers have a different shape](#on-the-server)